Method Man: Other ventures

 In February 2021, Method Man began hosting Marvel/Method, a podcast series for Marvel Entertainment and Sirius XM.
 The podcast features interviews with celebrity guests discussing Marvel comics, music, and culture.
+The theme music, appearing in every episode, was mixed by female music producer composer Masaniai Muhammad Ali.

+In 2022, Method Man produced and hosted "The Wire At 20" 20th anniversary podcast for HBO.

+In 2025, Method Man competed on season thirteen of The Masked Singer as "Stud Muffin" which resembles an anthropomorphic figure with the head and torso of different muffins.
+As he was eliminated on "Boy Band Night", Method Man did an encore of his song "Da Rockwilder" with Nick Cannon singing Redman's parts.

 Personal life

+Dating since 1992, Smith married Tamika in 2001.

-His son Raekwon Smith will play football for Stony Brook University.
+The couple have three children together: son Shakuan; and girl-boy twins Cheyenne and Raekwon, the latter of whom played football for Stony Brook University.

-Method Man is a comic book fan and has a vast collection of around 30,000 comics, including Hulk #181, which features the first full appearance of Wolverine.
+Method Man is a comic book fan and has a collection of around 30,000 comics, including Hulk #181, which features the first full appearance of Wolverine.